 With the score at 16-3 and over half an hour left to get three tries, we bizarrely chose to kick a penalty and missed, and then seven minutes later, we chose the same option and succeeded.

-Purists may argue that convention wisdom dictates that it was important to establish a lead of more than two converted tries to secure the victory.
+Purists may argue that conventional wisdom dictates that it was important to establish a lead of more than two converted tries to secure the victory.

 Now this may surprise you, but I actually think Sexton’s performance was his best of the season so far.
 I’d give him a C+.
 But that’s STILL not good enough for a side that claims to have designs on winning the Heineken Cup.